-The exploration and production of petroleum resources on the Norwegian continental shelf has had a major impact on the Norwegian economy.
+Norwegian economy.
 Norway ranks as the world's seventh largest oil exporter.
 Today, the petroleum activity is Norway's largest industry measured in value creation, state revenues and export value (2019).
-The Norwegian economy is a developed, mixed economy wherein the state control some of the most important economic sectors.
+The Norwegian economy is a developed, mixed economy wherein the state controls some of the most important economic sectors.
 A full 30% of all employees in Norway was working for the government (central and local together) leading the world in public sector employment.